aleCombi/SoftwareArchitecture/user_stories/UserStories_Ale.md

 As a tycoon, I want the payment system to integrate with my existing infrastructure with minimal disruption so that I can maintain high service levels during the transition.

 As a tycoon, I want to access analytics and data insights from the payment system to understand passenger behavior and adjust my services accordingly to maximize revenue and improve service.

+Station Staff
+As a station staff member, I want a simple and fast way to assist passengers with ticket purchases and inquiries across all networks so that I can provide efficient customer service.

+As a station manager, I want the system to offer real-time updates on train schedules and network disruptions so that I can keep passengers informed and manage station flow effectively.

+Maintenance Teams
+As a maintenance team member, I want the system to allow for temporary fare adjustments or bypass options during maintenance work so that we can minimize inconvenience to passengers.

+As a network maintenance planner, I want the payment system to integrate with maintenance scheduling tools so that I can plan work with minimal disruption to the train service and revenue.

+Tech-savvy Passengers
+As a tech-savvy passenger, I want to use a mobile app to manage my subscriptions, make payments, and receive digital tickets so that I can have a paperless and convenient travel experience.

+As a passenger interested in sustainability, I want the system to track my travel carbon footprint and offer carbon offset options so that I can make environmentally responsible travel choices.

+Accessibility Advocates
+As a passenger with mobility challenges, I want the payment system to provide information on accessible services and allow for easy purchase of accessible seating across all networks so that I can travel comfortably and safely.

+As an advocate for accessibility, I want the system to offer voice-activated features and screen reader compatibility for passengers with visual impairments so that the service is inclusive and accessible to everyone.

+Financial Analysts
+As a financial analyst for a tycoon, I want the system to provide detailed financial analytics and forecasting tools so that we can optimize pricing strategies and revenue across the shared network.

+As a government financial auditor, I want the payment system to include audit trails and compliance reporting features so that we can ensure transparency and accountability in revenue management.